VARUN1128/taqwa-store/README.md

 - Back button on admin portal page
 - valav poy
 - Delete image on admin panel should delete on imagekit
+- entire component remounts, either store address in state, or fetch again
+- temporarly fixed the above with useRef, neeeds testing for confirmation

 # For vaishak: